Tropical Storm Rene forms in Atlantic hours after Tropical Storm Paulette

 If it forms, we'll see increased moisture in the form of showers and storms for the middle and end of the week.

-Low pressure south of Bermuda has a low chance of development, but it will send more moisture our way late week. pic.twitter.com/n5xGXJNkDO— Brittany Bell (@BrittanyABC11) September 7, 2020
+The low southwest of Bermuda now has a 40% chance of development over the next five days.
+This will bring us more rain by the end of the week. pic.twitter.com/WQUdNdgcNZ— Brittany Bell (@BrittanyABC11) September 8, 2020

 What happens when we run out of letters of the alphabet for hurricane names?